openstack-archive/tricircle/specs/newton/cross-neutron-l2-networking.rst

 Nova API-GW provides the functionality to trigger automatic networking creation when new VMs are being provisioned.
-Neutron Tricircle plug-in is the functionality to create cross OpenStack L2/L3 networking for new VMs.
+Neutron Tricircle plug-in is the functionality to create cross Neutron L2/L3 networking for new VMs.
 After the binding of tenant-id and pod finished in the Tricircle, Cinder API-GW and Nova API-GW will pass the cinder api or nova api request to appropriate bottom OpenStack instance.